Colonial-Dev/inkjet/README.md

 - Language grammars are linked into the executable as C functions - no need to load anything at runtime!
 - Pluggable formatters.
 Inkjet includes a formatter for HTML, and writing your own is easy.
+- Support for [Helix editor themes](https://docs.helix-editor.com/themes.html#modifiers), including a large collection of vendored themes to get you started.
 - Highlight into a new `String` or a `std::io::Write`/`std::fmt::Write`, depending on your use case.
 - Specify languages explicitly (from an `enum`) or look them up using a token like `"rs"` or `"rust"`.
 - ~~Extremely cursed `build.rs`~~